-Janine practices deconstructs whiteness (and race) within cultural and academic institutions by way of writing, curating/ producing, research, teaching and consultancy.
+Janine’s practices deconstructs whiteness (and race) within cultural and academic institutions by way of writing, curating/ producing, research, teaching and consultancy.

-Janine’s career began as a Youth Arts Manager and Educator where she helped established the Threads Fashion Project, a successful youth arts project for young women aged 10-18 in Hackney.
+Janine’s career began as a Youth Arts Manager and Educator where they helped established the Threads Fashion Project, a successful youth arts project for young women aged 10-18 in Hackney.
 Under the Threads Fashion Project, Janine partnered with Hackney Museum, the London College of Fashion, Victoria & Albert Museum, Design Museum and The National Archive amongst many others large and small cultural partners to deliver high impact youth-led creative projects.

-Janine is now the Acting Course Leader for the undergraduate course, BA Culture, Criticism and Curation at Central Saint Martins and has set up the University of the Arts London first-ever Hip-Hop Cultures module.
+Janine is now the Course Leader for the undergraduate course, BA Culture, Criticism and Curation at Central Saint Martins and has set up the University of the Arts London first-ever Hip-Hop Cultures module.
 As well as establishing the Royal College of Art’s first-ever Hip-Hop Studies reading group as a Visiting Lecturer.

 Janine is also a Ph.D candidate at University of Bedfordshire/ Tate, exploring if Tate can be a safer space to discuss issues of race and cultural differences within a teaching and learning context?
-Janine’s research is set to complete her research in October 2022 and is funded by Arts Humanities Research Council.
-She is also 1 of 30 Black Caribbean students funded by AHRC during the periods of 2016-2019.
+Janine’s research is set to complete their research in October 2022 and is funded by Arts Humanities Research Council.
+Janine is also 1 of 30 Black Caribbean students funded by AHRC during the periods of 2016-2019.